bhermanmit/ans_cd/source/authors/paper_auth_22.rst

 Clerc, Thomas
 -------------

-* :download:`Thomas Clerc, Polytechnique Montreal.
+* :download:`Thomas Clerc, Ecole Polytechnique de Montreal.
 Presentation of the MERC Work-flow for the Computation of a 2D Radial Reflector in a PWR.
 Mathematics & Computation <../docs/156.pdf>`